 - “Another Story,” The Southern Review (Summer 2010)

 - “Fable,” Sentence (Spring 2011) Not included in the collection.

 - “Paradiso,” Liquid Imagination (June 2011) Not included in the collection.

 - “Buddy,” Conjunctions (Fall 2011) Not included in the collection.

 - “Final Residence,” Subtropics #14 (Spring/Summer 2012) Not included in the collection.

 - “The Open Mirror,” Exotic Gothic 5, ed.
-Danel Olson (PS Publishing), forthcoming 2013.
+Danel Olson (PS Publishing, 2013).
 Not included in the collection.

-- “The Occasional Icarus,” untitled Kate Bernheimer anthology, forthcoming 2013.
+- “The Occasional Icarus,” xo Orpheus, ed.
+Kate Bernheimer (Penguin 2013).
 Not included in the collection.

 Praise for Georges-Olivier Châteaureynaud: